Phone use has been linked to worsening mental health in children as young as two. Vanessa Chalmers finds out how to know who’s at risk

-It was revealed today that a growing number of young women are now deficient in vital nutrients, as a result of trendy diets made popular by social media.
+It has also been revealed that a growing number of young women are now deficient in vital nutrients, as a result of trendy diets made popular by social media.

 Experts have warned that women in their 20’s and 30’s now lack key minerals such as potassium, magnesium and copper.
 This is particularly bad news for women who are already deficient in iron, calcium and iodine.